nidohl/nidohl/README.md

 ELLIE ISTGGGGGGGGG GET OUT. you know, you fictionkin on the little squirrel from nut job, the one who has the crush on the female brown squirrel -nid

+ok then can you fictionkin the female brown squirrel :IHSVETEARS:

 <p align="center">
   <img width="600" height="265" src="https://files.catbox.moe/biyz07.png">
 </p>